AlmaBroman/flea-finder-stockholm/README.md

 - dj3-cloudinary-storage: Integrates Cloudinary with Django Storage API.
 - django-allauth: Integrates user authentication aswell as 3rd party account authientication such as facebook and other social accounts.
 - Gunicorn: Gunicorn is a pure-Python HTTP server for WSGI applications.
-- Summernote: a java script library used for custom text editor.
+- Summernote: a java script library used to create a custom text editor.

 ### Frameworks and Websites used:
 - Gitpod: Used for version control and to commit and push code to github.